Carrot Cake Baked Oatmeal

 A slice of carrot cake baked oatmeal with a wooden spoon drizzling icing over top.

-Can you swap rolled oats for steel cut oats or quick oats?
+Can I use steel cut oats or quick oats instead of rolled oats?

 You can use steel cut or quick/instant oats for baked oatmeal, but you need to follow a recipe that calls for those oats because the liquid ratio is different.
 I do have a baked steel cut oatmeal recipe I would suggest if you’re looking for a recipe that calls for steel cut oats.